Here’s What’s Happening in September!

 History/ Social Studies: EXPLORATION AND COLONIZATION!

 In history we are exploring the impacts of the ancient cultures in South and Central America and their colonization.
 We are moving North, focusing on the colonization done by Spain and explorers from various countries, and will be looking at the Triangle Trade Routes, the impact of slave trade and slavery, and the eventual colonization of the east coast, of what is now the US/ Canada– forming the “13 Original Colonies” and beyond.
-This unit will be building over the course of the month, and will take us into April, with the Colonial America Research project falling at the mid-point of the unit.
-Students will be able to take their knowledge from class and apply it directly to their projects!
+We have explored the impact of Spain on the formation of the Americas, and will be making connections between Colonial Research Projects and the New England Colonies.
+We will be focusing on the impact of slavery and will be leading us back to our StoryPath unit from September and October on the Revolutionary War.

 Spanish: Students typically are assigned homework on Mondays.
 It is due (usually) on Friday.
 Students are encouraged to visit Rockalingua and login using the login information that they should have written in their notebooks.